 slow_mo option to slow down execution and follow along while debugging.

-You can use browser developer tools in Chromium, Firefox and WebKit while running a Playwright script.
+You can use browser developer tools in Chromium, Firefox and WebKit while running a Playwright script in headed mode.
 Developer tools help to:

 - Inspect the DOM tree and find element selectors

 - See console logs during execution (or learn how to read logs via API)

 - Check network activity and other developer tools features

 For Chromium: you can also open developer tools through a launch option.